njosefbeck/code-repo/README.md

 # Code Repo
 A collection of code to take our language skills to the next level.
+Note that code is organized by language first.
+Any code related to a specific language library or framework can be found within that language's folder.

 ## Introduction
 Born from a desire to get better at the code we can produce, this project's purpose is to provide the community with as many code examples as possible.